BrainStation-23/js-sbu/pages/about.md

 image: assets/images/about.png
 ---

-The JS-SBU unit at Brain Station 23 Ltd is a team of highly skilled developers and engineers who specialize in using various JavaScript technologies such as Node.js, React, Angular, ReactNative, and Shopify to build robust and efficient applications for their clients.
+The JS-SBU unit at Brain Station 23 PLC is a team of highly skilled developers and engineers who specialize in using various JavaScript technologies such as Node.js, React, Angular, ReactNative, and Shopify to build robust and efficient applications for their clients.

 Node.js is a server-side platform that allows developers to build scalable network applications using JavaScript.
 The JS-SBU unit uses Node.js to build back-end systems that are reliable, fast, and scalable, and can handle a large number of requests without compromising on performance.